+,

+Degree to which the impact can be avoided:

 Degree to which the impact can be managed:

 Degree to which the impact can be mitigated:

 Proposed mitigation:

 Residual impacts:

 Cumulative impact post mitigation:

 Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very- High)

 DECOMMISSIONING AND CLOSURE PHASE

 Potential impact and risk: The project as proposed does not require 'decommissioning' or 'closure', as such the potential impacts thereof is considered irrelevant.

 Nature of impact:

 Extent and duration of impact:

 Consequence of impact or risk:

 Probability of occurrence:

-Degree to which the impact may cause irreplaceable loss of resources:
+Degree to which the impact may cause

+irreplaceable loss of resources:

 Degree to which the impact can be reversed:

 Indirect impacts:

 Cumulative impact prior to mitigation:

-Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very- High)
+Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High)

 Degree to which the impact can be avoided:

 Degree to which the impact can be managed:

 Degree to which the impact can be mitigated:

 Proposed mitigation:

 Residual impacts:

 Cumulative impact post mitigation:

-Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very- High)
+Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very-High)

-Alternative 2: Lattice Mast (30m in height) - Not Preferred PLANNING, DESIGN AND DEVELOPMENT PHASE Potential impact and risk: Visual impact: High-Medium negative.
-The development of the mast will have a visual impact because of the height of the mast (30m in height) and is located within an agricultural area of Hemel en Aarde Valley.
-Hemel en Aarde Scenic Road is located to the north of the site.
-Nature of impact: Unsightly views due to construction site Extent and duration of impact: Local, Duration of construction phase Consequence of impact or risk: Localised visual disturbance on site Probability of occurrence: Definite Degree to which the impact may cause irreplaceable loss of resources: Negligible Degree to which the impact can be reversed: Low Indirect impacts: Low Cumulative impact prior to mitigation: Low-Medium negative Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very- High) High - Medium - negative Degree to which the impact can be avoided: Medium Degree to which the impact can be managed: Visual impact mitigation measures will be dealt with in the Environmental Management Programme ("EMPr").
-The EMPr must be enforced and monitored by the Environmental Control Officer ("ECO").
-The following measures should be implemented amongst others: • The contractor shall restrict all his activities, materials, equipment and personnel to within the area specified/demarcated.
+Alternative 2: Tree Mast PLANNING, DESIGN AND DEVELOPMENT PHASE Potential impact and risk: Noise (Low-negative) Nature of impact: Noise impact from machinery on the property and neighbouring residential properties during construction.
+Extent and duration of impact: Local, Duration of construction phase Consequence of impact or risk: Localised noise disturbance on site Probability of occurrence: Probable Degree to which the impact may cause irreplaceable loss of resources: Negligible Degree to which the impact can be reversed: Definite Indirect impacts: Slight increase in localised ambient noise levels (negligible) Cumulative impact prior to mitigation: Very Low-negative Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very- High) Low negative Degree to which the impact can be avoided: Medium Degree to which the impact can be managed: The following measures should be implemented amongst others: The Contractor shall endeavour to keep noise generating activities to a minimum.
+Construction only to take place during normal working hours.
+No construction on Sundays.
+Compliance with the appropriate legislation with respect to noise shall be mandatory.
+Implementation of the EMPr.
+Degree to which the impact can be mitigated: Low Proposed mitigation: The following measures should be implemented amongst others: